MATH 2332

 After watching videos, one should proceed to practice the techniques of the section.
 Once again, proceed to resources and then practice.
 These problems are not graded.
 You may attempt them as many times as you would like.
 Guides to solving each problem are available along with references to key sections of the textbook.
 Practice provides the learning needed for this course.
 Keep asking ALEKS to "try another" until you are perfectly adept at the problem types.

 Since homework is not graded, all videos and homeworks are "open" all semester long with "submit" dates after the semester ends.
 That just ensures everything is available for viewing and practice all semester long.
-If you sort assignments by start date, everything should line up as videos and their companion homework.

 One of my philosophies is the use of real data in the classroom.
 One favorite source of mine is Sports Reference since it is loaded with easy to find and interesting statistics.
 Another favorite site is the KSU factbook.